Piranha (film series): Piranha (1978)

-Piranha is a 1978 American horror B movie about a swarm of killer piranhas.
+Piranha is a 1978 American horror film about a swarm of killer piranhas.
 It was directed and co-edited by Joe Dante and starred Bradford Dillman, Heather Menzies, Kevin McCarthy, Keenan Wynn, Barbara Steele, and Dick Miller.
 Produced by Roger Corman, Piranha was inspired by the 1975 film Jaws, which had been a major success for distributor Universal Studios and director Steven Spielberg.
 It has since inspired a series of similarly themed B movies such as Grizzly.

 The film involves a private investigator Maggie McNamara from Lyon Investigation.
 She was hired by the wealthy J.R.
 Randolph to find his niece, who disappeared with her boyfriend.
 Maggie seeks out the lonely environmentalist Paul Grogan to help her to look for the teenager.
 They head to an abandoned army facility and Maggie decides to drain the pools to see if the body of the girl is in one of them.
 They are assaulted by a man with a crowbar, but they subdue him.
 However, he escapes, and soon they learn that the man is Dr. Robert Hoak, who, for military purposes, is researching a hybrid species of piranha that is capable of surviving in fresh and sea waters.
 Furthermore, Maggie has released the piranhas in the river, and they are heading to the Lost River Lake Resort.